davidbien/dgraph/README.md

 # Directed Graph Template Library

-These are the notes I sent to the boost mailing list in 19APR2000.
+These are the notes I sent to the boost mailing list on 19APR2000.
 I imagine they are accurate since I was immersed in the implementation at the time.
-At this time I am less familiar with the implementation since I haven't work on it since then, except to port it to the latest C++ and platforms, etc.
+At this time I am less familiar with the implementation since I haven't worked on it since then, except to port it to the latest C++ and platforms, etc.

 Over the past year or so I have written a directed graph template.